darul75/jade-cache/README.md

 // 'email' is your view variable
 // 'jade-compiled-templates' is default cache name
 ```
-With debug mode set console output show template `key` to use with cache '/partials/home/example' for instance.
+With `debug` option set, console output shows template `key` to use when calling cache : '/partials/home/example' for instance.

 ```
 - file .DS_Store' is not a jade file, might not be placed here.